+We currently believe that we have adequate capacity to fund our operations for the foreseeable future through our existing borrowing arrangements, and internally generated cash.
 We have the ability to borrow up to \$50.0 million from Integrys and up to \$50.0 million from PGL.
-At December 31, 2015, we had \$28.8 million of borrowings outstanding with PGL and no borrowings outstanding with Integrys.
+At December 31, 2016, we had \$40.2 million of borrowings outstanding with PGL and no borrowings outstanding with Integrys.